 (c) that in all other respects the community is one to which the application of this Act would be appropriate.

-5. Governor may declare that Act no longer applies to a community
+5. Governor may declare Act no longer applies to community

 (1) Notwithstanding section 4, this Act shall cease to apply to a community if the Governor, on the advice of the Minister, declares by proclamation that the community is no longer a community to which this Act applies.